fulljames/12d/README.md

  - 11 things i've learned about web development

 min 2
+ - 'its later than you think' (batemans pic)
  - you never have as much time as you think
  - contingency planning?
  - planning poker can be good for this. recently kanban